UniCourt/CRM-Workshop1/README.md

 One Day workshop on understanding Docker and Git

-## Prerequisite

-- Machine/VM with linux, python3 (3.xx) and pip3 installed

 ## Docker

 - By the end of this workshop you will understand following things